Risk Factors Dashboard

 We are a clinical stage of development and commercialization of our technologies and product candidates.
 We have not yet begun to market any products and, accordingly, have not begun or generate revenues from the commercialization of our products.
 Our products will require significant additional clinical testing and investment prior to commercialization.
 A commitment of substantial resources by us and, potentially, our partners to conduct time-consuming research and clinical studies will be required if we are to complete the development of our product candidates.
 There can be no assurance that our product candidates will meet applicable regulatory standards, obtain required regulatory approvals, be capable of being produced in commercial quantities at reasonable costs or be successfully marketed.
 Our product candidates are not expected to be commercially available for several years, if at all.

-We are currently focused on the development of two product candidates.
+We are currently focused on the development of one product candidate.

-Our product development efforts are currently focused on two product candidates: VAL-083 for GBM and REM-001 for CMBC.
+Our product development efforts are currently focused on one product candidate: REM-001 for CMBC.
+If REM-001 fails to achieve clinical endpoints or exhibit unanticipated toxicity or if a superior product is developed by a competitor, our prospects for obtaining regulatory approval and commercialization for either candidate may be negatively impacted.
 If either VAL-083 or REM-001 fail to achieve clinical endpoints or exhibit unanticipated toxicity or if a superior product is developed by a competitor, our prospects for obtaining regulatory approval and commercialization for either candidate may be negatively impacted.
-For example, we expect topline results from the GBM AGILE Study prior to the end of calendar year 2023; however, there can be no assurance that the results of the GBM AGILE Study will be positive.
+For example, we expect completion of enrollment of our REM-001 15-patient clinical study in the fourth calendar quarter of 2024; however, there can be no assurance that we will achieve full enrollment.

 In the long-term, we hope to establish a pipeline of multiple product candidates.
 However, at this time we do not have any formal agreements granting us any rights to such additional product candidates.